abdullahhaktan/PassaparolaProject/README.md

 ## 💻 About the Project

 This project is an application developed based on the popular **Passaparola quiz show** format.
 It aims to challenge users to answer questions corresponding to letters of the alphabet within a specific time limit.
 The project demonstrates fundamental skills in **programming logic**, **user interaction**, and **data management**.
-The environment in which the application was developed (Windows Forms, ASP.NET Web, etc.) depends on the project structure.

 ---